vijay0414/Sentiment_Analysis_Using_N8N/README.md

 # Sentiment Analysis Using N8N

-A powerful web application that analyzes sentiment from Google Maps reviews using N8N workflow automation.
-This project extracts reviews from Google Maps locations, aggregates them, and provides sentiment analysis capabilities.
+A powerful web application that analyzes sentiment from both Google Maps reviews and Amazon product reviews using N8N workflow automation.
+This project extracts reviews from Google Maps locations and Amazon products, aggregates them, and provides sentiment analysis capabilities.

 ## 📋 Table of Contents